guozhihai/json_editor/README.md

 ---

-Made with ❤︎ for JSON config editing workflows.
+Made with love for JSON config editing workflows.